 In the midst of the market crash of 2008, wars in Afghanistan and Iraq, broken communities, financial market uncertainty, inequality, injustice, and a genuine divisions along our differences devoid of authentic love one for another, Powerful Visions was birthed in 2009.
-It was hard to imagine how things could be when you are deeply entrenched in fear and mistrust.
+It was hard to imagine how things could ever recover when this nation was deeply entrenched in fear, uncertainty and mistrust.
 Inspired by the election of President Barack Obama during a time when our country was on the verge of a depression, hope was still on the horizon fueled by his campaign slogan “Yes we Can.”
 Once we did, the vision of the first African American president gave us all hope that anything is possible.
 Michelle Obama said, “History has shown us that courage can be contagious and that Hope can take on a life of its own.”
 So while Covid19 is a contagious disease, courage and hope are more contagious when we are empowered by a united vision of a better tomorrow.
 Can you hear me now?

 Powerful Visions believes that our communities, private and public sectors in collaboration with effective leadership and educational institutions must take ownership of the inequities that exist to create a culture of excellence, climate of communication and mutual respect.
 It must be shaped by shared responsibility and sustained by trusting, collaborative, authentic, and respectful relationships.
 This is the social capital which emerges as the foundation to facilitate improvement strategies that are heavily embedded in comprehensive assessment, project based learning, technology integration, community engagement and evidenced based best practices.

 Thomas is the former Educational Coordinator for the New Jersey Scholarship and Transformative Education in Prisons (NJSTEP) at Garden State and A.C.
 Wagner Youth Correctional Facilities where he served the first cohort of his“sons of achievement” who obtain earned associate degrees at the two facilities.
 For the past 8 years, Bro.
 Holmes has been the Program Director, G-Suite Non Profits Administrator, and instructor for At the Well Conferences Inc., Young Women’s Summer Leadership Academy and From the Fire Young Men’s Leadership Academy at Princeton University.
 In this capacity, he is responsible for technology, admissions, financial Aid, scholarships and administration for three programs.